Celebrating Long’uro’s 6-year Rescueversary

 Rangers on the ground

-protecting the landscape he will return to
+protecting the landscape he will return to -

 Engaged community

-across Northern Kenya that will live alongside him
+across Northern Kenya that will live alongside him -

 Mobile vet unit

-to reach him wherever he roams
+to reach him wherever he roams -

 Monitoring technology

-tracking his every movement
+tracking his every movement -

-• Migratory corridors and restored rangeland
+Migratory corridors and restored rangeland

-giving him the space he needs to thrive.
+giving him the space he needs to thrive

-Long’uro is being rewilded!
+Long’uro is being rewilded

 The truth is, Long’uro’s future is not yet written.
 No one knows exactly what lies ahead for him.
 What we can do is put every piece in place to make his return to the wild as safe as possible.
-Long’uro’s rescueversary is an invitation – to follow his journey and to be part of what we are building for him and for elephants across this landscape.
+Long’uro’s rescueversary is an invitation – to follow his journey and to be part of what we are building for him and for all the elephants across this landscape.

 Join us, and help write the next chapter.